BasicWolf/archived-kaylee/doc/src/clientapi.rst

 .. js:function:: pj.process_task(task)

-   The callback is invoked every time a project receives a new task from the server.
+   The callback which is invoked every time a project receives a new task from the server.
 To notify Kaylee that the task has been completed and the results are available the :js:attr:`kl.task_completed` event should be triggered.

    :param task: JSON-formatted task data.